LucasDowlen/PostingWebsite/README.md

 ### Note: A firebase.js file will have to be configured to run this project, The format should be as follows:
+To run this, you must create an account with firebase and start a database.
+Inside the database settings, there will be a text block to copy and pase into the firebase.js file.
+Then just make the nessesary edits so it looks like the code below.

 ```